Frequently asked questions

 What are the symptoms of neurotrophic keratitis (NK)?

-Neurotrophic keratitis (NK) may cause different symptoms in different people, ranging from dryness, sensitivity to light, reduced blinking, or blurry vision.
-However, some patients may not experience symptoms at all, due to lack of feeling in the cornea.
+Neurotrophic keratitis (NK) may cause different symptoms in different people.
+In the early stages, symptoms may range from dryness, sensitivity to light, reduced blinking, or blurry vision.
+In later stages of disease, persistent damage to or ulceration of the cornea may occur—but some people may not complain of symptoms at all due to the lack of feeling in the cornea.

 How can I find out if I have neurotrophic keratitis (NK)?